-- Is this essentially just redundant links between switches on the left side?
+- Are these essentially just redundant links between switches on the left side?
 They are not redundant links.
 They are parallel links.
-You send different packets on different links at the same time. - links are aggregated using LACP, but switches are daisy-chained?
+You send different packets on different links at the same time. - Links are aggregated using LACP, but switches are daisy-chained?